geeeedev/Cheatsheets/----------CheatSheet-JavaScript.md

 this. represents the current object in ACCESS!
 In the outer function, both this and self refer to myObject and therefore both can properly reference and access foo.

 In the inner function, though, this no longer refers to myObject. (inner function() is running on its own) As a result, this.foo is undefined in the inner function, whereas the reference to the local variable self remains in scope and is accessible there because it is local to the inner function.
+&nbsp;
+&nbsp;

+### JS function block
+---
+What is the significance of, and reason for, wrapping the entire content of a JavaScript source file in a function block?
+mine:
+reusability of code (importable elsewhere), modulize for easily maintainable code, separation of concern
+Answer:
+> create closure, create private namespace, avoid potential name clashes between JS modules and libraries, allow easily referenceable shorter alias for global variable.

+This is an increasingly common practice, employed by many popular JavaScript libraries (jQuery, Node.js, etc.).
+This technique creates a closure around the entire contents of the file which, perhaps most importantly, creates a private namespace and thereby helps avoid potential name clashes between different JavaScript modules and libraries.

+Another feature of this technique is to allow for an easily referenceable (presumably shorter) alias for a global variable.
+This is often used, for example, in jQuery plugins. jQuery allows you to disable the $ reference to the jQuery namespace, using jQuery.noConflict().
+If this has been done, your code can still use $ employing this closure technique, as follows:

+(function($) { /* jQuery plugin code referencing $ */ } )(jQuery);